d3-geomap/site/content/docs/map-properties.md

 #### geofile - required

-The topojson file loaded to draw the map units, for example countries on a world map.
+The TopoJSON file loaded to draw the map units, for example countries on a world map.

 #### height - optional